 Here, $u_i = 1/s_i$ is the inverse of the speed to execute task T_i .
-We now have a convex optimization problem to solve, with linear constraints in the non-negative variables u_i and t_i .
-In fact, the objective function is a posynomial, so we have a geometric programming problem (see [6, 6]Section 4.5]) for which efficient numerical schemes exist.
+We now have a convex optimization problem to solve, with linear constraints in the non-negative variables u_i and b_i .
+In fact, the objective function is a posynomial, so we have a geometric programming problem [16, Section 4.5] for which efficient numerical schemes exist.
+In addition, such an optimization problem with a smooth convex objective function is known to be well-conditioned [35].

 However, as illustrated on simple fork graphs, the optimal speeds are not expected to be rational numbers but instead arbitrarily complex expressions (we have the cubic root of the sum of cubes for forks, and nested expressions of this form for trees).
-From a computational complexity point of view, we do not know how to encode such numbers in polynomial size of the input (the rational task weights and the execution
+From a computational complexity point of view, we do not know how to encode such numbers in polynomial size of the input (the rational task weights and the execution deadline).
+Still, we can always solve the problem numerically and get fixed-size numbers that are good approximations of the optimal values.